printers-for-people/catboat/docs/Debugging.md

-Then, with simulavr running in another window, one can run the following to read gcode from a file (eg, "test.gcode"), process it with Klippy, and send it to Klipper running in simulavr (see [installation](Installation.md) for the steps necessary to build the python virtual environment):
+Then, with simulavr running in another window, one can run the following to read gcode from a file (eg, "test.gcode"), process it with Klippy, and send it to Kalico running in simulavr (see [installation](Installation.md) for the steps necessary to build the python virtual environment):